 What will happen to me?

-Currently there is no cure for lupus.
-However treatment for lupus has improved dramatically, with new medicines that are extremely helpful in controlling the condition.
+Currently, there is no cure for lupus.
+However, lupus medications Brisbane patients can access for treatment have improved dramatically, with new medications that are extremely helpful in controlling the condition.
 Be wary of any products or therapies that claim to cure lupus.

 - non-steroidal anti-inflammatory drugs (NSAIDs)